cdifan/cdichips/README.md

 # CD-i chip information

-[CD-i players] contain a number of chips for which a complete datasheets or programming information is not publicly available.
+[CD-i players] contain a number of chips for which a complete datasheet or programming information is not publicly available.
 This presents a problem for authors of CD-i emulators which need to emulate these chips.